My desire to create one of the biggest and best apps to learn English vocabulary

 Well, it’s probably fate that I’ve busted a gut to try to create one of the best apps to learn English vocabulary.

-Frankly, these words and sentence constructions are all I’ve ever really known.
+Frankly, words and sentence constructions are all I’ve ever really known.

 I have no problem with admitting that I was unteachable when it came to art, science, woodwork, electronics or anything else practical.
 Probably, one chunk of my brain is missing.
 I’ve never been able to do anything practical.
 Alas, I’m not the man to call if you need any home repairs done.